curlsli/webpack-book/docs/en/building/01_source_maps.md

 **Hidden source maps** give stack trace information only.
 You can connect them with a monitoring service to get traces as the application crashes allowing you to fix the problematic situations.
 While this isn't ideal, it's better to know about possible problems than not.

-T> It's a good idea to study the documentation of the loaders you are using to see loader specific tips.
+> It's a good idea to study the documentation of the loaders you are using to see loader specific tips.
 For example, with TypeScript, you have to set a particular flag to make it work as you expect.

 ## Enabling Source Maps